The Neighbors: Income

 NeighborhoodScout's research shows that this neighborhood has an income lower

-is a lower rate of childhood poverty than is found in 71.4%
+line, this neighborhood has a higher rate of childhood poverty than 65.8%

 The Neighbors: Occupations